 We’d already learned how to eat the whole carrot, so we were ready for a step up.
 It was fun and creative and even beautiful, like the book that got us thinking about all this “eat the whole” thing in the first place.

-When you eat all the edible parts of a food, you maximize your food dollars and the nutritional offerings of the item, while you minimize your food waste—a win-win, for you and the earth.
+When you eat all the edible parts of a food, like the whole pumpkin, you maximize your food dollars and the nutritional offerings of the item, while you minimize your food waste—a win-win, for you and the earth.

 What kinds of “eat the whole” practices do you already engage in?
 For instance, do you ever make vegetable stock from your cuttings and peels?
 Have you tried eating carrot tops?
 Beet tops?
 How about the seeds inside squash and pumpkins?
 (They’re delicious roasted.)